Cristopher-Cruz/Face-Detection-Recognition/README.md

 The script uses **openCV** and the **face_recognition** api
 ### Issues you might encounter :
 - Make sure the images loaded to train the program are in the correct folder specified by the script.
 In this script, the image path is set to a folder named 'faces', in the same directory where the 'faceRecognition.py' script resides
+- Do not remove code lines that remove '.DS_Store' from image path.
+See the following [post](https://stackoverflow.com/questions/47645115/oserror-cannot-identify-image-file-dataset-ds-store) on stackoverflow for reference

 ![image 1](res2.png)
 ![image 1](res3.png)